 Hang out at an NJ playground

 Spending time at a playground is a top spring activity for littles, so why not make it one with water views?
-Pack a picnic and head down to the shore, to lakes, or even right at the beach to swing and slide over the sand.
-If you’re looking to head to the ocean, there are plenty of cute beach playgrounds where your littles can take in the sea air.
+Pack a picnic and head down to the shore, lakes, or beach to swing and slide over the sand.
+If you want to head to the ocean, there are plenty of cute beach playgrounds where your littles can take in the sea air.
 And if you can’t get to the shore, the Regatta Playground in the South Mountain Recreation Complex overlooking a pond will give you waterfront vibes while your kids climb on a giant ship.

 Shopping indoors and outdoors is fun all year round, but it’s a little sweeter when things warm up.
-As winter markets are coming to a close in the spring, more farmers’ markets will open in late spring, right before summer.
-Find the perfect jam or jelly, local meats, and produce, and even discover a new treat that you can eat or wear (we see you alpaca socks)—shopping local has never been more fun.
+As winter markets end, more farmers’ markets will open in late spring, right before summer.
+Find the perfect jam or jelly, local meats, and produce, and even discover a new treat you can eat or wear (we see you alpaca socks)—shopping local has never been more fun.

-What are the spring things to do in NJ on your bucket list?
-Let us know!
+What fun things to do in NJ on your bucket list?

 Become an NJMOM Insider!
 For all the best things to do with your family around New Jersey, sign up for our weekly newsletter delivered right to your inbox each week, and don’t forget to tag your photos #NJMOM and @njmom for a chance to be featured on our social media.